JNjenga/vksl/readme.md

 - Configuration management
 - UI improvement
+- Add an icon

-If you have ideas of features, open an issue we see what we can do about that.
+If you have ideas of features, open an issue we see what we can do about that!

 ## Authors